MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/gdpr.md

 - Instruct your privacy officer to use the standard search functionality to identify relevant data and then use the built-in export capabilities to generate an Office document.
 No custom development is required to allow this, but for a heavily customized system it could prove to be impractical.
 - Create a custom solution based on the dedicated API in Dynamics 365 that loads all the relevant information from the back-end system and assembles it into a single, portable document.
 This would require some custom development, but the result could provide a faster and easier solution for your privacy officer to use.
 More information: [Retrieve interactions for a contact using code](developer/retrieve-interactions-contact.md)
-- Set up a custom reporting solution in Dynamics 365.
+- Set up a custom reporting solution in Dynamics 365 Marketing.
-- Create a new Power BI report that loads the relevant data from your Dynamics 365 organization database.
+- Create a new Power BI report that loads the relevant data from your Dynamics 365 Marketing organization database.

 ### Respond to forget-me requests

 Ideally, you should prepare your system to make it easy for your privacy officer to completely delete a contact and all their related data on request.

 - For a non-customized system, your privacy officer can just use the standard search function to find the contact and then hard-delete the contact.
-The system will automatically unlink and remove all related interaction data stored in Dynamics 365 back-end systems (including from all marketing services).
+The system will automatically unlink and remove all related interaction data stored in Dynamics 365 Marketing back-end systems (including from all marketing services).
 - If you have custom fields or entities, then you must further customize your system to make sure it deletes all related personal data from related records and/or unlinks them from the contact record so that all personal information is removed.
 More information: [Developer Guide (Marketing)](developer/marketing-developer-guide.md)

 > [!NOTE]